ovh/docs/pages/platform/ai-training/34_TUTO_yolov5/guide.en-us.md

 ---
-title: Object detection - train YOLOv5 on a custom dataset
+title: Object detection - training YOLOv5 on a custom dataset
 slug: yolov5-example
 excerpt: Example on how to use a YOLOv5 model on AI Training
 section: Tutorials
 order: 4
 ---

-*Last updated 21th of June, 2021.*
+**Last updated 21st of June, 2021.**

 ## Objective